Feedback Completion Requirements by Students

-Receiving substantive, representative feedback from students about our required medical school curriculum and instructors is crucial in helping the College of Medicine to understand program strengths and weaknesses to identify opportunities to improve the educational experience for future generations of students.
+Receiving substantive, representative, and professional feedback from students about the medical school curriculum and instructors is crucial in helping the College understand program strengths and weaknesses to identify opportunities to improve the educational experience for future students.
 In addition, learning to give and receive feedback is an integral part of developing professional skills students will need as future physicians.

-• Evaluations must be completed within 5 days of being assigned.
-(Due dates are included in the initial evaluation notice.)
+- Feedback forms are expected to be completed within 5 days of being assigned unless otherwise indicated.
+(Due dates are included in the initial notice.)

-• Individual evaluations of faculty instructors identified by the block director
+- Individual reviews of faculty instructors identified by the block director

-• Individual evaluations of faculty and house officers
+- Individual reviews of faculty and house officers with whom the students has worked

-• Comments provided in evaluations should be constructive and respectful and framed using language that the evaluator would want to receive if he or she was being evaluated.
+- Comments provided in evaluations should be constructive, respectful, and framed using language that a student would want to receive themselves.

-• Written comments provided in student evaluations are confidential.
-Faculty members cannot access information about the identity of an individual student who provides comments on an evaluation form.
-The Office of Medical Education reserves the right to reveal the author of a comment if it completely disregards the policies set forth here or includes threatening or profane language.
+- Written comments provided in student feedback forms are confidential.
+Faculty members cannot access information about the identity of an individual student who provides feedback.
+The Office of Medical Education reserves the right to determine the identity of an author of a comment if it is in violation of UNMC policies, COM policies, includes threatening or profane language, or suggests a safety issue.

 Revised by Student Evaluation Committee: August 5, 2014